dev-cycles/contextive/README.md

 Development is being done using [Visual Studio Code Dev Containers](https://code.visualstudio.com/docs/remote/containers).
 After cloning the repository and opening in Visual Studio Code, choose the "Reopen in Container" option to work in the dev environment.
 See the Visual Studio Code documentation for more details on setting up your docker environment.

+## Logo

+The Contextive logo is based (with extreme gratitude!) on the `Bibliophile` image from https://undraw.co - an amazing resource of free images and illustrations.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)